To help others on their journeys of self care, healing, alignment, and embodiment so that the world as a whole can evolve.

-As a queer neurodivergent (neuroqueer) person with disabilities I teach from a trauma informed place.
+As a queer neurodivergent (neuroqueer) person with disabilities who has studied and experienced trauma, I teach from a trauma informed place.
 My offerings come from the heart and are a place of acceptance of others.
 I work hard to ensure that what I offer is a space that practices anti-racism, anti-ableism, anti-homophobia/transphobia, anti-fatphobia, and more.
 I am still working on decolonizing my mindset and the way I offer things.

-As I evolve and learn and grow, so does my business and the way I show up and teach within it.
+As I evolve, learn, and grow, so too does my business and the way I show up and teach within it.
 I recognize in the past what I have taught could have been harmful and perpetuated some of these things.
 I understand that in the future, these things could still be present (especially since I am a white person who benefits from a white supremacist world).
 If something doesn’t sit right for you, please call me in.

 My work learning and practicing anti-racism and decolonization will never be done.
 I continue daily to do the work.
 I dedicate 1 hour a day minimum of my work day to continue my personal and professional growth.
 This includes updating my knowledge, taking classes and workshops, and more.
 If you’re curious what this work is, please send me an email and I can provide you with a list of learnings I’ve participated within.

-While I hope that I create space that is welcoming for BIPOC peoples, I understand that I may not be the best guide for them since I do not know first hand a huge component of their lived experience.
-That being said, as a form of reparations and acknowledgement of the Indigenous land I work on, BIPOC individuals get 15% off of my offerings.
+While I hope that I create space that is welcoming for those who are BIPOC, I understand that I may not be the best guide for them since I do not have the first hand lived experience.
+That being said, as a form of reparations and acknowledgement of the Indigenous land I work on, those who are BIPOC get 15% off of my offerings.

 ↠ Body Autonomy